linorosa/food/recipes/cottage-pie.md

 source: Cook Once eat All Week (p.
 74)
 ---

+Steam potatoes on Dutch Oven for 30 minutes until easily peeled.

+* yellow potatoes, 3 lb (about 6)

-Cook the ground beef for 10 to 15 minutes on a skillet:
+Meanwhile, cook the ground beef for 10 to 15 minutes on a skillet:

 * ground beef, 2 lb
 * salt, 1 tsp

-Meanwhile, mix the broccoli with oil and roast at 400F for 25 minutes:
+When the potatoes are done, remove and cook broccoli on Dutch Oven until browned:

 * 2 cups broccoli
 * salt, 1/2 tsp

-Meanwhile, make the mashed potatoes.
-Steam over 1 cup of water for 30 minutes until easily peeled.

-* yellow potatoes, 3 lb

 Peel the potatoes and mash them.
 Add and stir until smooth: